-The parametric logic attenuates Siheyuan design to just twenty-four parameters.
+The parametric logic attenuates Siheyuan design to just twenty-four types of parameter.
 The workflow (Fig 14) shows the algorithm in Grasshopper, enabling users to generate a Siheyuan by inputting these parameters.

 Fig. 14 Flow chart of the design framework.